complexorganizations/Data-Scraper/.github/readme.md

 Why not use a browser extension to scrape a website?
 - The problem with browser extensions is that they are slow, and when it comes to large scraping projects it turns into a nightmare.

+Why is this app so small?
+- This app is designed to be small and run in the background.

 ---
 ### Concurrency
 Most modern apps have rate limits.